 A person called a claims adjuster assists people called insurance fraud investigators who utilize data mining and other tools.
-The goal of Subrosa is defeating fraud by investigating and identifying dishonest personal injury plaintiffs.
+The goal of Subrosa is to defeat fraud by investigating and identifying dishonest personal injury plaintiffs.
 And no attorney wants a client who lies either.
 But dealing with dishonest people remains a shifty, slimy part of life.
 Here, not telling the truth and concealing things connected to false injury claims can send a fraudulent personal injury claimant away to prison.
 Fake Injury, Worker's Comp, Disability, and Unemployment claims cost the taxpayers millions each year.
 And this is an issue in California, with its relatively lax crime enforcement.

 What is Subrosa?

 Subrosa derives from an old Latin term meaning under the rose.
 The idea is that private surveillance might be able to determine the cause of such a false claim.
 In some cases, the opposition does it through secret filming or audio recording.
-Insurers are known to sneak hidden cameras and film plaintiffs as they conduct day to day activities, like going to the gym when they are supposed to be in bed.
+Insurers are known to sneak hidden cameras and film plaintiffs as they conduct day-to-day activities, like going to the gym when they are supposed to be in bed.
 Insurance companies use this evidence later to discredit the plaintiff.

 Subrosa helps insurers distinguish between several significant differences in the discussion.
 One can be whether or not a person is bothered by performing a task or cannot do it at all.
 A variety of evidence clarifies to the court or other attorneys whether or not the claimant lied.
 The defense attorney often works with an insurance company's private investigator, collecting information on the claimant.
 This investigation involves digging up info on their daily routine, hobbies, and other work.
 All of this can add up in bills but is a valuable tool.